ibm-cloud-docs/hs-crypto/pkcs11-best-practices.md

 You can grant access to service IDs within a {{site.data.keyword.hscrypto}} service instance by using the {{site.data.keyword.cloud_notm}} console.

-The following table shows the custom role that each type of users should be assigned.
+The following table shows the custom role or roles that each type of user should be assigned.

 | Keystore type | SO user | Normal user | Anonymous user |
 |-----|-----|-----|-----|